RenatoCesarF/rpg-music-player/README.md

 4. Install the required packages with `pip install -r requirements.txt`
 5. Run the main script with `python main.py`

+## Usage
+1. Create a `./musics` folder
+2. Create any folder there, to use as a mood playlist
+3. Put the musics in the folders
+4. Run the Program

 ## Controllers

 | Key   | Action          |